tillmzw/cos/content/posts/29-The-Dinner.md

 The party has a tense dinner in {{% mdref castle-ravenloft "Castle Ravenloft" %}} with {{% mdref strahd-of-zarovich "Lord Strahd von Zarovich" %}}.

 They get served delicious food that they enjoy a lot.
-They are initially skeptical but the food turns out to be fantastic.
+They are initially skeptical but the food turns out to be fantastic (no maggots!).
 Both {{% mdref ilizeiros Ilizeiros %}} & {{% mdref thaddeus Thaddeus %}} get their favourite foods from their childhood.
 Its unclear how Strahd knows about their favourite food.
 There is also fresh food that the party has never seen while traveling Barovia: Apples and more.
 Strahd says that he has people getting stuff to him from the outside of Barovia.

 Asked if these people are the Vistani he answers: Yes them and others.
 Who the others are is left unsaid.